cb-oskar/xdac-documentation/xDAC-Requirements-Document.md

 UN-0500 | Simple project management tools | Group A
 UN-0600 | Simple fundraising tools | Group A
 UN-0700 | Owners vote on proposals | Group A
+UN-0800 | Incentives for contributing to the platform | Group A

 ## 2.3 User Requirements